IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
 If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
 This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^117]

-##### Monitoring
-the application of laws and policies is necessary to protect men from discrimination.

-The Committee wants to know about discrimination *in fact*.

-1. Collecting sex disaggregated data (see CEDAW General recommendation 9)

-responding to complaints about discrimination and providing appropriate remedy

-see also General Comment 31 paragraphs 15-20

 [^1]: ICESCR General Comment 16 - para.
 17